NBISweden/workshop-reproducible-research/pages/containers/containers-2-the-basics.md

 gunzip -c NCTC8325.fa.gz > tempfile
 ```

-to download and prepare the input for bowtie2.
+To download and prepare the input for Bowtie2.

 Now try running the following Bash code: